nczeroshift/entropia/MANUAL.md

 # Manual
 ## 1. About
-**Entropy** is an opensource application for 3D graphics, audio and IO experimentation, mainly thought for the demoscene and "pc demo" category competitions, it can have other aplications for VJ or realtime/interactive art performances.
+**Entropia** is an opensource application for 3D graphics, audio and IO experimentation, mainly thought for the demoscene and "pc demo" category competitions, it can have other aplications for VJ or realtime/interactive art performances.

 ## 2. Requirements
 Device capable of running **OpenGL 2.0** / **OpenGL ES 2.0** applications and audio output, running **Windows 10** / **Linux** / **MacOS X 10.9.5**.

 ### 2.1.
 Development from binaries
-The minimum required tools to develop with Entropy are a text editor, [Blender](https://download.blender.org/release/Blender2.79/), image editor and optionaly, a web browser.
+The minimum required tools to develop with Entropia are a text editor, [Blender](https://download.blender.org/release/Blender2.79/), image editor and optionaly, a web browser.

 The text editor is used to edit the configuration files (**Plain Text**, [JSON](https://en.wikipedia.org/wiki/JSON)), shaders ([GLSL](https://www.khronos.org/opengles/sdk/docs/reference_cards/OpenGL-ES-2_0-Reference-card.pdf)) and timeline scripts (**JSON**).

-Content created with **Blender** can be exported with [bxon for Blender 2.79](https://github.com/nczeroshift/bxon-3d) and loaded to **Entropy**, the script supports exporting of model geometry, materials, textures, lamps, cameras, armatures and animations.
+Content created with **Blender** can be exported with [bxon for Blender 2.79](https://github.com/nczeroshift/bxon-3d) and loaded to **Entropia**, the script supports exporting of model geometry, materials, textures, lamps, cameras, armatures and animations.

 A web browser can be used as a real-time editing tool for shaders and timeline, open the browser at the url [http://localhost:8080](http://localhost:8080).